 Students who wish to take a course under the S/D/R option must go the University Registrar's Office after registering for the course by the fifth week of the semester.
 Courses taken under this option will not satisfy core curriculum requirements and no more than 1/8 of the courses taken in a degree program may be so taken.

 Only those UST courses for which a student has previously received a grade of D+, D, D-, F, W, or R may be repeated for a grade.

 Course prerequisites must be satisfied before you will be able to register for a course.
 Courses with prerequisites are explained in detail in the undergraduate catalog.
 Contact the department offering the course if you have any questions about prerequisites.

-For fall and spring terms, the normal course load is 16 credits.
+For fall and spring terms, the normal undergraduate course load is 16 credits.
 First-semester freshmen are limited to 17 credits maximum; other students in good standing are limited to 21 credits.
 During the January term, 4 credits is the maximum.
-The maximum for any Summer session is 8 credits.
+The maximum for any summer session is 8 credits.